TurtleCode84/scioly/README.md

 # scioly

-Code from the 2024 Science Olympiad season.
+Code and designs from the 2024 Science Olympiad season.

 ## Robot Tour